tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 Here'a recording of an API workshop I gave in India a while back (more details are [here](http://idratherbewriting.com/2015/03/19/recording-of-api-documentation-workshop-rest-and-javadoc-at-tcworld-india-2015/)).
 In contrast to other videos, this one includes (near the last 30 min.) some of the [Java API parts of the course](nativelibraryapis.html).

 <iframe width="640" height="360" src="https://www.youtube.com/embed/zYDW6Pw26ls" frameborder="0" allowfullscreen></iframe>

+For more details about past presentations, see [Presentations](http://idratherbewriting.com/presentations/) on my blog.

 {% endif %}